This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Our favourite Penang foodie places include:

-Sri Weld Food Court – we discovered this food-court on Beach Street after doing our free walking tour (it is near to the main tourist information office) and were enticed in by the sight of the nasi lemak stall at the entrance.
-They were making a big batch en masse and were so graceful in how they made it – delicious, filling and cheap as.
+We discovered this food-court on Beach Street after doing our free walking tour (it is near to the main tourist information office) and were enticed in by the sight of the nasi lemak stall at the entrance.

-New Lane Hawker Centre – actually a collection of around 20 or so street food stalls alongside a busy road, this was a regular pitstop for our late night snacking, when we weren’t at Chulia Street.
 The rojak here was particularly good – a kind of fruit salad with shrimp paste, tofu and peanuts.

-Red Garden Food Paradise – whilst this can be tourist central, the evenings are always entertaining here due to their rather interesting music sets (they were even advertising ‘ladyboys on pianos’ one night we were there).
-Make sure you get a table before ordering food, as they’ll want to know where you are sitting.
+Whilst this can be tourist central, the evenings are always entertaining here due to their rather interesting music sets.
+They even had ‘ladyboys on pianos’ (their words) one night we visited.

 Georgetown, Penang food tour